 COVID arm is a rare reaction.
 It typically occurs around one week after the first or second shot vaccination.
 While not impossible, it is less likely to occur with a booster shot if you haven’t experienced it before.

 In this article, we’ll clue you in on the symptoms and treatments of COVID arm.
 We’ll also explain why it happens.

 COVID arm is a harmless immune system reaction that some people have after getting the Moderna vaccine.
 A

 COVID arm is a delayed hypersensitivity skin reaction that occurs on or around the injection site.
-Its symptoms show up several days to 1 week or more after the first or second vaccination.
+Its symptoms appear several days to a week after the first or second vaccination.

 Symptoms of COVID arm include:

 - a red or discolored rash that varies in size from quarter-sized to very large

 - in some instances, the rash may spread to your hands or fingers

 - hard lump under your skin where the injection took place